MarcosCM/UrlShortener2015/heat-wave/README.md

 ## Features

-* Stats about visitors
+* Real time stats about visitors
-* Advertisements
+* Management of advertisements
-* Limited number of redirects and loop prevention.
+* Loop prevention and script execution to know safeness of a URL
-* Custom URL keyword
+* Custom URL tag/keyword